OlivierLD/WebComponents/oliv-components/samples/README.md

-data used to feed web components (like the WorldMap).
+data used to feed web components (like the WorldMap) in the examples.